The RSI - One Of The Best Swing Trading Indicators

 The RSI Is One Of The Best Swing Trading Indicators

-A few weeks ago, I wrote a short how to article describing how to use swing trading indicators.
+A while back, I wrote a short how to article describing how to use swing trading indicators.
 The one indicator I focused on was the RSI or the Relative Strength Indicator.

 After I posted the article I received several questions and comments asking for further examples so that traders could get a better feel for using this method to swing trade stocks.
 In this tutorial I will outline the steps I go through to apply the divergence method to stocks in more detail.